amoe/sinew/README.md

 ## Usage -- Web server

-Before you can run the server, you'll have to apply the database schema.
+**Before you can run the server, you'll have to apply the database schema**.
 You can do that by running:

     lein migrate